-In celebration of a number of Agbiz members who celebrated their 100 years existence, an annual Agribusiness Centenary Bursary Fund was established.
-As the primary objective of the bursary is to promote Masters, or PhD level research in agribusiness related fields.
-Agbiz certainly is proud to be associated with and supporting the set research of Agribusiness Centenary Bursary holders.
+In celebration of a number of Agbiz members who celebrated their 100 years existence, an annual Agbiz Centenary Bursary Fund was established.
+The primary objective of the bursary is to promote master's, or PhD level research in agribusiness related fields and Agbiz certainly is proud to be associated with and supporting the set research of Agbiz Centenary Bursary holders.

 Carmen van Niekerk

 Anel Jansen van Vuuren